NovySan/unl-digifab/projects/project2.md

 You will also meed to use your Arduino and some combination of sensors (photoresistor, rangefinder, etc.) and actuators (lights, buzzer, servo, etc.)

+Your project needs to have some meaningful behavior, whether preprogrammed, or in response to sensor/user input or interaction.

 We will critique these projects the last week of class, Week 16.

 <!-- ## Proposal